Gary W. Cole, MD, FAAD

 Natural sunlight is also used to treat psoriasis.
 Daily short, controlled exposures to natural sunlight may help or clear psoriasis in some patients.
 Skin unaffected by psoriasis and sensitive areas such as the face and hands may need to be protected during sun exposure.

-There are also multiple newer light sources like lasers and photodynamic therapy (use of a light activating medication and a special light source) that have been used to treat psoriasis.
+There are also multiple newer light sources, including UV lasers (XTRAC) that produce light at a wavelength beneficial for psoriasis and photodynamic therapy (use of a light activating medication and a special light source), that have been used to treat psoriasis.

 Common side effects with PUVA include burning, aging of the skin, increased brown spots called lentigines, and an increased risk of skin cancer, including melanoma.
 The relative increase in skin cancer risk with PUVA treatment is controversial.
 PUVA treatments need to be closely monitored by a physician and discontinued when a maximum number of treatments have been reached.